Research

 Event FAQs

 • This is a field day, so you will be outside and exposed to the elements and fields.
-You will want to bring water, sunscreen, a hat, close toed shoes, and bug spray.
+You will want to bring water, sunscreen, a hat, closed toe shoes, and bug spray (we have ticks!).
 We will have limited bathrooms (aka port-a-potties), water at the main site, and lunch will be provided.
 We have a lot of goat head stickers in the fields, so seriously, no sandals or flip-flops.
 Pfaltzgraff Farms is not liable for injury while on farm property, it is a working farm.

 • YES!!
 We have secured a small room block at the Holiday Inn Express in Sterling.
 This is approximately a 40 minute drive from the farm, so please plan accordingly.